sigeikina/Project---Salary3/README.md

 ### 1. Purpose and motivation

-The goal of this project is to create a model that predicts a salary depending on factors such as education, age, occupation, gender, race and other.
+The goal of this project is to create a model that predicts a salary depending on factors such as age, gender,city, main-tech, position. occupation.

 ### 2. Libraries